Daniele da Volterra: The loincloths in Michelangelo's Last Judgment

 Daniele is infamous for having covered over, with vestments and fig-leaves, many of the genitals and backsides in Michelangelo's The Last Judgment fresco in the Sistine Chapel.
+It was Pope Pius IV who ordered the 'imbraghettamento' (breeching) of the nudes on 21 January 1564.
 This work was begun in 1565, shortly after the Council of Trent had condemned nudity in religious art.
 It earned Daniele the nickname "Il Braghettone" ("the breeches-maker").

-He also chiseled away a part of the fresco and repainted the larger part of Saint Catherine and the entire figure of Saint Blaise behind her.
+He also chiselled away a part of the fresco and repainted the larger part of Saint Catherine and the entire figure of Saint Blaise behind her.
 This was done because in the original version Blaise had appeared to look at Catherine's naked behind, and because to some observers the position of their bodies suggested sexual intercourse.

 The loincloths and draperies in the lower half of the fresco, however, were not painted by Daniele.
 His work on the Last Judgment was interrupted at the end of 1565 by the death of Pope Pius IV, after which the scaffolding he used had to be removed quickly because the chapel was needed for the election of a new pope.